Off-price: History

 The origins of the off-price format are generally considered to be rooted in the U.S.A.
 The industry can be traced back to the year 1909, when a special shopping area was opened in a ground-floor at a famous Boston department store, Filene's.
 It was called Filene's Basement and used for selling commodity surplus.
-Edward Filene, a son of the store’s founder, developed an "automatic price-reduction schedule" for it.
+Edward Filene, a son of the store's founder, developed an "automatic price-reduction schedule" for it.
 The products were supplied to the basement with a discount tag, but in especially settled periods of time their price was lowered even further: after 12 days the price would be lowered by 25%, in 18 days – by 50%, in 24 days – by 75%, and finally, after the 30th day, the goods would be given away at no charge at all to charity.
 The area itself was both well lit and properly designed, and it had hired its own separate floor staff.
 Filene's Basement was very popular among local residents and tourists, and most of its goods sold out within the first 12 days.
 Although the idea of a "beneficial basement" wasn't new – since a similar concept had been used in 1879 by Marshall Field, – it was Filene's Basement which brought fame to it and promoted it as an innovative way to make sales.
 Filene's Basement eventually evolved into an off-price network of 20 hypermarkets that would exist until the year 2009.
 The schedule of automatic price reduction initially invented for the store in the early 20th century was also used by him for quite a few decades after.

-By the middle of the 20th century the U.S.A. would witness the wide popularization of similar "basement sales" at other malls, as well as so-called “factory sales”, when vacant factory rooms were used for the discounted sale of over-produced goods.
+By the middle of the 20th century, the U.S. would witness the wide popularization of similar "basement sales" at other malls, as well as so-called “factory sales”, when vacant factory rooms were used for the discounted sale of over-produced goods.
 From 1930-1950 the textile and sewing industries in the U.S.A. underwent a period of rapid growth.
 During WW1 and WW2 the U.S.A. became isolated from the major European suppliers of textile and sewing machinery - and, as such, domestic manufacturing began to increase.
 In the 50s, a huge amount of clothing, footwear and other sewn products were manufactured locally, and by the end of the season factories were prepared to announce substantial cut-offs and sell the unsold remnants on their own.
 Small business entrepreneurs would buy products out at wholesale prices and arranged their own retail sales in vacant factory workshops and other rooms that were cheap enough to rent.
 As their businesses grew, they expanded by moving to department stores or indeed building their own stores.